pub struct LineSegmenter { /* private fields */ }Expand description

 pub fn new_auto(options: LineBreakOptions<'_>) -> LineSegmenterBorrowed<'static>

-with an invariant locale, custom LineBreakOptions
+Constructs a LineSegmenter with an invariant locale, custom LineBreakOptions, and

 the best available compiled data for complex scripts (Khmer, Lao, Myanmar, and Thai).